-If you have a case of “marriage guilt”, you’re not alone!
-Here are a few tips for wives who feel trapped by guilt in marriages they wish were over.
+“Marriage guilt” can keep you in a relationship you wish had ended long ago.
+Here are a few tips for wives who feel trapped by guilt in unhappy marriages.

 You need to figure out what’s holding you back…and then you need to focus on taking the next steps.
 Don’t take the leap alone – read books like Crazy Time: Surviving Divorce and Building a New Life to learn how other women overcame guilty feelings to leave marriages that they wished were over.